KosRud/DQ-skinning-for-Unity/README.md

-# Dual quaternion skinning for Unity3D
+# Dual quaternion skinning for Unity

 ### Features:
 * GPU skinning with compute shaders (only)